 You can import your data into most tax software programs, saving you time and reducing errors.
 If your employer or financial institution makes this option available, you enter some basic information and the program retrieves the details of your W-2 or 1099 form.
-If you use the same tax software you used last year, you might also be able to import some of your personal data.
+Depending on the software you use, other options might include taking a picture of your W-2 with your phone and uploading it, uploading a PDF of last year’s return or letting software you used last year populate this year’s forms with last year’s information.

 6. Reference Last Year’s Return

-If you’re not using the same software program you used last year or are filling by paper, Barsade recommends using the last return you filed as a benchmark for this year’s return.
-If your tax situation hasn’t changed much, you should have a good idea of what your income will be, the deductions you can claim and which forms you need to file.
+If you’re not using the same software program you used last year or are filling by paper, use the last return you filed as a benchmark for this year’s return.
+If your tax situation hasn’t changed much, you should have a good idea of what your income will be, thedeductions you can claimand which forms you need to file.

 7. Consider Making an IRA Contribution

-You can make a deductible IRA contribution right up until the filing deadline, so you can contribute for 2018 until the last day to file taxes on April 15, 2019.
-When you contribute to an IRA, you can deduct the amount of your contribution from your income, which means you’ll pay tax on a smaller amount.
+You can make a deductible individual retirement account contribution right up until the filing deadline, so you can contribute for 2022 until the last day to file taxes on April 18, 2023.
+When you contribute to a traditional IRA, you can deduct the amount of your contribution from your income, which means you’ll pay tax on a smaller amount.

-You can contribute up to $5,500 for the 2018 tax year, plus an additional $1,000 “catch-up” contribution if you are over 50 years old.
+You can contribute up to $6,000 for the 2022 tax year, plus an additional $1,000 “catch-up” contribution if you are age 50 or older.
 You can deduct your contribution if you meet certain requirements, like not having a retirement plan at work.

 8. Beware of Careless Errors

 Double-check your return and have someone trusted review it, too.
-Because you’ve waited until the last minute to prepare your return, you’re more likely to make mistakes, Barsade said.
+Because you’ve waited until the last minute to prepare your return, you’re more likely to make mistakes.

 Be especially careful when entering numbers, including Social Security numbers.
 Tax software will alert you of math errors, but it won’t detect whether you’ve entered numbers incorrectly, said Barbara Weltman, president and founder of the financial company Big Ideas for Small Business.